The next Christmas Bird Count will be held Saturday, December 14, 2019.

 Colorado Springs Christmas Bird Counters,

 This event is truly a group effort.
 Each year, Colorado Springs has one of the highest participant turnouts of any Christmas Bird Count in Colorado.
 CBCs are a great way to contribute to the effort to sustain our bird populations.
-I would like each of you to consider how important birds are in your life, and think about other ways you can get involved to ensure their futures in our community and beyond.
+I would like each of you to consider how important birds are in your life.
+Monitoring bird populations, maintaining native plant gardens, joining habitat restoration efforts, and encouraging bird-friendly legislation are all means to maintain and improve our community and world for birds.
+In addition to the CBC, I encourage you to explore other ways to make a difference for bird populations.

-If you have any suggestions for changes or improvements for the Colorado Springs count, please share them with me.
+If you have any suggestions for changes or improvements for the Colorado Springs CBC, please share them with me.
 I look forward to seeing everyone again for next year’s CBC.